nix-community/nixago/docs/src/plugins/pre-commit.md

 ## Using mkLocalConfig

-The second function accepts a simplified configuration format the greatly reduces the verbosity.
-When managing pre-commit with Nix, it's often desirable to create a single "local" repo entry and then add system hooks which call out to binaries in the Nix store.
-The benefit of this approach is that Nix manages the versioning of the binaries and you have greater control over how the hook operates.
+The second function accepts a simplified configuration format that significantly reduces the verbosity.
+When managing pre-commit with Nix, creating a single "local" repo entry and adding system hooks that call out to binaries in the Nix store is often desirable.
+The benefit of this approach is that Nix manages the versioning of the binaries, and you have greater control over how the hook operates.

 The accepted format is as follows: